syncfusion-content/wpf-docs/wpf/TabControl/DataBinding.md

 {% endtabs %}

+N> Tab items are populated based on ItemsSource only if `ItemContainerStyle.HeaderTemplate` or `ItemTemplate` are defined.

 ## TabItem Header

-When you are auto generating tabitem's using `ItemsSource`, you need to set [TabControlExt.ItemContainerStyle](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemcontainerstyle?view=netframework-4.8) and set the tabitem name using [TabItemExt.HeaderTemplate](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.templatefield.headertemplate?view=netframework-4.8).
+When you are auto generating tabitem using `ItemsSource`, you need to set [TabControlExt.ItemContainerStyle](https://docs.microsoft.com/en-us/dotnet/api/system.windows.controls.itemscontrol.itemcontainerstyle?view=netframework-4.8) and set the tabitem name using [TabItemExt.HeaderTemplate](https://docs.microsoft.com/en-us/dotnet/api/system.web.ui.webcontrols.templatefield.headertemplate?view=netframework-4.8).
 Otherwise, TabItem header will display the data object class name which is associated with tabitem.

 {% tabs %}